ThiratChinrattanatrai/HolidayAPI/README.md

 ```
 ### My thought

-   I change response because I think both countries should have their own status if it is valid data,Also each country are independent to each other.It's not necessary to be valid at the same time.Finally I change holidays to array because of some date like an example has more than one holiday in the same day.
+   I change response because I think both countries should have their own status if it is valid data, each country are independent.It's not necessary to be valid at the same time.Also I change holidays to array because of some date like an example has more than one holiday in the same day.